February 14th, 2023|

 WHAT RESEARCH SAYS ABOUT THE WORST TRAFFIC TIMES IN SAN FRANCISCO

 In general, traffic peaks in San Francisco on Monday through Friday from 7 a.m. to 9 a.m. and again from 4:30 p.m. to 6:30 p.m., according to the city’s own estimates.
 The Urban Mobility Report from the Texas A&M Transportation Institute agrees to some extent, finding that the period between 4 p.m. to 6 p.m. on Monday through Friday sees the most traffic congestion.

 This makes sense, as these are common “rush hour” times.
 However, other studies have suggested that different times of the day also present heavy congestion on our roads.
 Zendrive found that 11 a.m. to 2 p.m. was the worst period of the day for traffic in San Francisco.

 Where you’re located and where you’re headed can also impact your travel times in the Bay Area.
 For example, if you’re headed north on Interstate 680 over the Sunol Grade, rush hour can start as early as 2 p.m. and last until 8 p.m.

 To some extent, the data tells us what we already know: traffic in San Francisco can be brutal.
-However, if you can avoid traveling during the afternoon rush hour and plan your route wisely, you might be able to shave off a few collective hours from the annual number of hours you spend behind the wheel.
+However, if you can avoid traveling during the afternoon rush hour and plan your route wisely, you might be able to shave off collective hours from the annual amount of time you spend behind the wheel.